 It’s many people’s long-held dream to move to a waterside property, and it’s easy to see why.
 From the spectacular scenery and unique wildlife which can be enjoyed along Britain’s coasts and rivers to the fantastic array of fresh seafood which is readily available waterside, there are many things to love about living by the water.

-Below, we explore a few of our favourite riverside and coastal towns to offer inspiration to anyone considering a move to their dream waterside home.
+Below, we explore a few of our favourite waterside towns to offer inspiration to anyone considering a move to their dream waterside home.

 Poole and Sandbanks